jeremytammik/roomedit/README.md

 # roomedit

-Roomedit implements a simplified 2D cloud-based room editor.
+Roomedit implements a simplified 2D cloud-based round-trip room editor.

 It displays and edits 2D plan view the furniture and equipment layout in a room coming from a building information model or [BIM](https://en.wikipedia.org/wiki/Building_information_modeling).